cloudposse/charts/incubator/library/jenkins/README.md

 Jenkins master and slave cluster utilizing the [Jenkins Kubernetes plugin](https://wiki.jenkins-ci.org/display/JENKINS/Kubernetes+Plugin)

 ## Credit
-This Chart was forked from https://github.com/kubernetes/charts/blob/master/stable/jenkins/ in order to provide the Cloud Posse flavor of CI/CD to Kubernetes.
+This Chart was forked from https://github.com/kubernetes/charts/blob/master/stable/jenkins/ in order to provide the Cloud Posse flavor of CI/CD for Kubernetes.
 It's based largely on the effort of Lachlan Evenson, Vic Iglesias to produce the original Chart, who were inspired by the awesome work of Carlos Sanchez <carlos@apache.org>.

 ## Chart Details